Understanding why your child has knock knees is important. Our physicians are here to provide the answers you need and the care you can count on.

 More often than not, knock knees are simply part of growing up.
 But, if your child shows signs of knock knees with any of the following symptoms, our physicians will likely want to explore further to rule out other underlying conditions.
 Look for symptoms like:

-- Knock knees that show up before age two or after age 7
+- Knock knees that show up before age 2 or after age 7

 - Knock knees that worsen after age 7